Catholic Schoolhouse Tour 3: Week 5

 - I’ve always thought skip counting by 10s was the easiest, and there are plenty of things to skip count by 10’s.
 Skip count dimes, crab legs, fingers or toes… go bowling and skip count the pins at the ends of the allies!

-- Don’t forget, to practice finding any of the parts of speech, you can pull out an old news paper, some highlighters and send your students hunting.
+- Don’t forget, to practice finding any of the parts of speech, you can pull out an old newspaper, some highlighters and send your students hunting.
 Create competitions to find the most, or as many different ones as possible, or in the case of verbs different tense ones.
-Ask your older students if it is more comment to find past, present, or future tense verbs.
+Ask your older students if it is more common to find past, present, or future tense verbs.

 - A quote by George Frederic Handel is “I should be sorry if I only entertained them.
 I wish to make them better.”
 Write this up on your board and discuss it this week.
 What role does music play in your life and family?
 Where do we encounter music?
 (More places than you think- in the car, at mass, grocery and shopping stores, backgrounds of commercials even!)
 Think about the music you typically listen to and then think about or listen to the Messiah.
 How is what Handel created different?